lotrando/xmonad/README.md

-# Lotrando's Xmonad Desktop for Web Developers [LXMD] on Gentoo Linux
+# Realist's Xmonad Desktop for Web Developers [RXMD] on Gentoo Linux

 ## About this project
 This project contains complete installation commands and config files for create gentoo linux with Xmonad desktop for Web Developers.